-In June 2018, de Valmy’s work was at the Museum of Urban and Contemporary Art (MUCA) in Munich in the exhibition The BUNTE Art, showing alongside Andy Warhol.
-Her work can be found in private collections including Hubert Burda Collection, Abrishamchi Family Collection, Vinik Family and Eileen Kaminsky Foundation.
+In 2018, de Valmy’s work was displayed at the Museum of Urban and Contemporary Art (MUCA) in Munich in the exhibition The BUNTE Art, alongside Andy Warhol and at the Barnes Foundation in the group show Let’s Connect.

 My goals are to share about the stories behind the artworks, the connections between the artists and to make my viewers consider these iconic artworks with a renewed interest by replacing them in the context of their creation.